Cornelius Ryan(1920–1974)

 Cornelius John Ryan

-The Dublin clerk's son who reported the Eighth Air Force from England in 1943, was at the Normandy landings on D-Day for *Reuters*, and wrote *The Longest Day* (1959), *The Last Battle* (1966) and *A Bridge Too Far* (1974) on the principle that twentieth-century military history was a thousand small first-person testimonies rather than the senior commander's dispatch.
+The Dublin clerk's son who reported the Eighth Air Force from England, came ashore on D-Day for Reuters, and wrote The Longest Day, The Last Battle and A Bridge Too Far on the principle that military history is a thousand small first-person testimonies, not the commander's dispatch.

-The war put him on the European reporting beat.
-He was assigned by the *Telegraph* to the United States Army Air Forces' Eighth Air Force at the East Anglian bomber bases (Thorpe Abbotts, Bassingbourn, Knettishall) in 1943, on the foundational reporting brief of the daylight strategic-bombing campaign over Germany.
-He flew fourteen combat missions as an air-correspondent passenger on B-17 Flying Fortresses through the 1943 raid programme (Schweinfurt, Regensburg, the minesweeping raids on the German coast), was wounded by anti-aircraft fragmentation over Bremen on the second of his missions in October 1943, and finished the year with the English-language correspondent's reputation on the Eighth Air Force beat.
-He transferred to *Reuters* in early 1944 and was attached to the Allied Expeditionary Force for the D-Day landings; he came ashore on Omaha Beach at H-plus-eight on 6 June 1944 with the second wave of the 1st Infantry Division and filed the first Allied wire-service report from the beach.
+The war put him on the European beat.
+Assigned to the United States Eighth Air Force at the East Anglian bomber bases in 1943, he flew fourteen combat missions as an air-correspondent on B-17 Flying Fortresses over Germany.
+He transferred to Reuters in 1944, was attached to the Allied Expeditionary Force for the Normandy landings, and came ashore on Omaha Beach on 6 June 1944, filing the first Allied wire-service report from the beach.

 Achievements